Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 Amazon CloudWatch, a service that offers real-time monitoring of AWS resources and applications, can be used to monitor EC2 instances successfully.
-It gathers and tracks data, gathers and keeps an eye on log files, creates alarms, and responds automatically to modifications made to your AWS services.
+It gathers and tracks data, gathers and keeps an eye on log files, creates alarms, and responds automatically to modifications made to AWS services.
 Metrics, including network traffic, disk read/write activity, and CPU utilization, can be tracked by CloudWatch for EC2 instances.
 Enabling comprehensive monitoring on EC2 instances makes data available in 1-minute intervals instead of the typical 5-minute interval, which is helpful for in-depth insights.

 3. Explain Elastic IP (EIP) in AWS EC2.